Jim Murdaugh

-Jim Murdaugh (born October 2, 1952) is an American administrator, retired military officer and retired law-enforcement officer who is the president of Tallahassee State College.
+Jim Murdaugh (born October 2, 1952) is an American administrator, retired military officer, retired law-enforcement officer, and published author who is the president of Tallahassee State College.
 He previously served as Director of the Florida Public Safety Institute for 11 years.

 In 2010 Murdaugh was selected to serve as the 6th president of Tallahassee State College after the departure of former President William D. Law.
 He assumed office on October 18, 2010.

 Early life and education

 Murdaugh was born October 18, 1952 and he spent his early years in Orlando, Florida before Disney.
 His father was actually a rocket scientist working for Martin Marietta designing Sprint and Spartan missiles.
 After graduating from Colonial High School in 1970, he followed a girlfriend to Florida State University.
 He had a vague idea about studying Geology.
 The Vietnam War was raging, so he decided to enter the Air Force ROTC program.
 The Detachment Commander told him there were no geologists in the Air Force, but his field of study really didn't matter.
 Murdaugh decided to change majors, switching to Criminology.
 He completed his bachelor's degree in 1974 and received permission to pursue a master's degree; his graduation was in 1976.